aws-samples/serverless-sinatra-sample/README.md

 ## Running Ruby Sinatra on AWS Lambda

 This sample code helps get you started with a simple Sinatra web app deployed on AWS Lambda.
-It is tested with Ruby 2.5.x.
+It is tested with Ruby 2.5.x and bundler-1.17.x.

 Additional details can be found at: https://aws.amazon.com/blogs/compute/announcing-ruby-support-for-aws-lambda/